krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 That will also register us the ```@Observed``` aspect.
 In the end I didn't use it, but such a configuration remained.

 And that's it.
-Let's try it.
+Let's try it out.

 ```shell
 # Little warmup